 Among its many attractions, York has 30 museums, the UK’s best racecourse, and festivals on an almost monthly basis.

 The city’s Cathedral – York Minster – is one of the largest in Europe.
 You can enjoy some incredible views of the city from the top.
 You can also view the city from the water by taking a boat trip along River Ouse or on Foss River.
 Another fun thing to do is learn about the history of chocolate-making at the place where the famous UK confectioners Terry’s and Rowntree were founded.

-Must see: York Minster (formally known as the Cathedral and Metropolitical Church of Saint Peter in York), the 14th century City Walls (you can walk along the top), National Railway Museum, the Shambles (one of the world’s best-preserved medieval streets), views along the River Ouse.
+Must see: York Minster (formally known as the Cathedral and Metropolitical Church of Saint Peter in York), the 14th century City Walls (you can walk along the top), National Railway Museum, the Shambles (one of the world’s best-preserved medieval streets), views along the River Ouse and river cruises.

 Nice to see: York Maze, York Castle Museum, Castle Howard, York’s Chocolate Story, Clifford’s Tower (great views), York Racecourse.

 How much time do you need.
 You can see the highlights of York in a day, but we recommend 2 full days to see things at a more leisurely pace.
 If you want to also explore the Yorkshire region, plan a few days extra.
 See the best suggestions for places to see via the link below.

 Whilst it may have an interesting history and plenty of period architecture to admire, Glasgow is hip and happening.
 So much so that it is sometimes referred to as ‘Scotland’s city of cool!’.